 If you haven’t put pen to paper on these seven things, this is where we would start:

 2. Focus Areas + Programming: Will you be more focused on specific cause areas or broad?
+What kind of social good initiatives will you implement?
 Will these cause areas tie into your work as a company?
+Sustainability?
+Healthcare?
+A mix of a few?
 What will your programming be in each of these areas?
 Volunteer initiatives, donations, drives, products?

 You can help answer these questions by running employee surveys and getting a better understanding of what drives and motivates your colleagues at your company.
 You want to make sure that the programming you put into place will speak to the individual passions of your company.